kayuksel/pytorch-ars/README.md

 # Augmented Random Search Experiments in PyTorch

-*** Please, check ars_dataparallel.py for a working implementation of Augmented Random Search on a toy linear regression problem.
+*** Please, check ars_dataparallel.py for a working unique implementation of Augmented Random Search, which auto-scales accross several GPU(s), on a toy linear regression problem.
 The rest of the codes within the repository are currently experimental ***

 This repository contains a work which is inspired by the paper "Simple random search provides a competitive approach to reinforcement learning" (https://arxiv.org/abs/1803.07055) where they developed a competitive alternative to the gradient-based methods for training deep neural policies in reinforcement-learning (RL).